uzakov/lanyon/_posts/2021-09-21-cost-effective-means-of-combatting-domain-phishing.md

 ### Telegram

-Probably the easiest way to enable notifications, as the only thing required on machines is curl.[https://core.telegram.org/bots](https://core.telegram.org/bots)
+Probably the easiest way to enable notifications, as the only thing required on machines is curl.
+For more information about Telegram bots: [https://core.telegram.org/bots](https://core.telegram.org/bots)

 Registering our bot: